 Odyssey HR2100 is the fully automated version, which includes internal and external humidity and temperature sensors.
 These sensors monitor climatic conditionals, allowing the system to automatically respond and adjust to help ensure the user’s desired home temperature is maintained.
 The user sets the desired temperature on the easy to use touch screen control panel and the Odyssey HR2100 does the rest.
 Odyssey HR2100 also has the ability to expel hot air out of the roof space to reduce roof space temperature as well as living areas.

 Odyssey H1800 is whole of home ventilation that is controlled manually by the user.
 The users decides when to run the system by using simple ‘On/Off’ switch.
 Odyssey H1800 ventilates the home’s living spaces, exchanging the air in an 150m2 home up to 5 times per hour.
-Unlike the HR2100, Odyssey H1800 does not remove hot air out of the roof space only, i.e. it does not duct the roof space.
+Unlike the HR2100, Odyssey H1800 does not remove hot air out of the roof space, it removes hot air from the living space only.

 Does Odyssey use the air in my roof space to circulate in the home?

 No, Odyssey only draws air out of the roof space or the home, depending on which is more beneficial under the current conditions.